 This course assumes that you have prerequisites of a basic undergraduate course in statistics, a course in Calculus, and a familiarity with computers enough to quickly learn new programs.
-I will use other math freely and often.
+I will use math freely and often.
 Matrix algebra is not a prerequisite although I will occasionally use it to help more advanced students get a fuller understanding.
 Stats requires a willingness to work through the algebra and plow through the applicable formulas.
 However, that said, the point of doing it on a computer is so that the machine can do the donkey work while you worry about bigger questions - so what? why? what does it mean? what else do I need to know? what other hypotheses could present the same pattern?

 Some course material will be presented in online videos.
-Homework assignments will be submitted online.
+All assignments will be submitted online.
+All exams will be written on the computer and submitted online.